Michael Gardawski

-Michael Gardawski (Michał Gardawski; born 25 September 1990) is a German professional footballer who plays as a left midfielder for Regionalliga club Eintracht Hohkeppel.
+Michael Gardawski (Michał Gardawski; born 25 September 1990) is a German former professional footballer who played as a left midfielder.
+He is currently the assistant manager of II liga club GKS Tychy.

 Club career

-Gardawski began his 1999 career with SC Köln Weiler-Volkhovenand in the summer of 2001, before he joined 1.
+Gardawski began his career with SC Köln Weiler-Volkhovenand in the summer of 1999, before he joined 1.
 FC Köln's youth-team.
 In the summer of 2008, he was promoted to the reserve team and played six games, before he was promoted to the Fußball-Bundesliga team in 2009.
 On 2 February 2010, he left Köln after eight and a half years to sign a half year loan deal with FC Carl Zeiss Jena.
 He gave his professional debut on 6 February 2010 against FC Erzgebirge Aue.

-In July 2010 he was loaned out to VfB Stuttgart II until the end of the season.
+In July 2010, he was loaned out to VfB Stuttgart II until the end of the season.

-On 1 July 2011 Gardawski moved to VfL Osnabrück.
+On 1 July 2011, Gardawski moved to VfL Osnabrück.

 In 2013, he joined MSV Duisburg.

 He was signed by Hansa Rostock in 2015.

 On 8 July 2017, he signed a contract with Korona Kielce.

 On 20 July 2020, he moved to Cracovia.

 On 30 July 2021, he signed a contract with PAS Giannina.